JHU-PL-Lab/www-fpse/coding.md

 * You can easily run a `utop` shell from within VSCode, just open up a shell from the `Terminal` menu and type `utop`.

 * If you are on Windows and using WSL2, then we still suggest VSCode, and you can even use your Windows installation of it.
-Just install the [WSL VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) from the marketplace (the "extensions" tab in VSCOde).
+Just install the [WSL VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) from the marketplace (the "extensions" tab in VSCode).
 Now from inside any directory in WSL, you can run `code .` to open up VSCode in that remote directory.
 You are now developing in a Linux environment but are connected to the Windows editor.
 Then install VSCode extensions like **OCaml Platform** from the extensions tab but as a remote extension.

 **vim**: If you use `vim`, my condolances as it is woefully behind the times in spite of many band-aids added over the years.
 Still, if you have been brainwashed to believe it is good, type shell commands `opam install merlin user-setup` and `opam user-setup install` after doing the above default `opam` install to set up syntax highlighting, tab completion, displaying types, etc. See [here](https://github.com/ocaml/merlin/blob/master/vim/merlin/doc/merlin.txt) for some dense documentation.